- Applicants to the White House Fellows program must be U.S. citizens.

 The process to be selected as a White House Fellow is extremely competitive.
 A well-prepared application and carefully selected references are key components to a successful application.
 Developing a clear, comprehensive, and competitive application is estimated to take at least 25 hours, so the President’s Commission encourages you to start the process as soon as possible.

-The application goes live on November 1, but if you’d like to prepare in advance, click here to view the questions that will be asked on the application.
+Click here to view the questions that are asked on the application.

 The application has six major sections: